citrus610/ama/README.md

 # Ama
+A strong Puyo Puyo AI.

+## Overview
-Ama is an AI that was created to play Puyo Puyo Tsu 1P and PVP.
+Ama is an AI created to play Puyo Puyo Tsu 1P and PVP.
 This project aims to reach the playing strength of professional Puyo Puyo players.
 Ama is currently ranked 3400 ~ 3500 on Puyo Puyo Champions Steam edition.

-## Overview
+## Features
 - Efficient bitfield implementation inspired by [puyoai](https://github.com/puyoai/puyoai)
 - Uses GTR as the default chain form.
 To disable GTR, change the `form` parameter in `config.json` to 0.
 - Implements the ability to gaze the opponent's field: